| Record Type:

 - Area Offices should indicate in IMIS that these complaints have been transferred to the National Office.
 In field 45a., select A. Federal OSHA; in field 45b., select 00 – National Office.
 The complaint should then be closed using field 48.

-- Procedures for an Inspection.
+Procedures for an Inquiry.

 - Upon receipt of a complaint or referral, the Area Director (or his or her designee) will evaluate all available information and exercise professional judgment as to whether there are reasonable grounds to believe that a violation or hazard exists.